ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Waiting for a job

-Delaying for a time while another coroutine is working is not a good approach.
-Let's explicitly wait (in a non-blocking way) until the background [Job] that we have launched is complete:
+While a coroutine is working, let's explicitly wait (non-blocking way) until the background [Job] is complete:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {